Approximate Majority With Catalytic Inputs: Introduction

+The first modification to the model we consider, which was introduced to the literature in previous works studying source detection and bit-broadcast \cite{stoc/DudekK18, alistarh2017robust} and later studied in the context of the majority problem \cite{alistarh2020robust, dAmore20}, is the presence of \concept{persistent-state agents}, or agents whose state never changes.
+While some works use persistent-state agents to model authoritative sources of information \cite{stoc/DudekK18} or ``stubborn'' nodes that are unwilling to change state \cite{dAmore20}, others describe these entities as an embodiment of chemical catalysts because they induce a state transition in another agent without themselves changing state \cite{alistarh2017robust, alistarh2020robust}.
+Using the latter perspective, we refer to these persistent-state agents as \concept{catalysts}.

-To begin, we formalize a \concept{catalytic input (CI) model} consisting of $n$ \concept{catalytic input agents} which, in accordance with their namesake, do not ever change state, and $m$ \concept{worker agents} that wish to compute some function on the configuration of catalytic agents.
-While conceptually similar to other models considering these types of catalytic agents \cite{alistarh2017robust, alistarh2020robust}, introducing the distinction between the two (possibly unrelated) population sizes provides a new level of generality for designing and analyzing protocols in this setting, both with and without leaks.
+In this work, we call the class of population protocols with catalysts the \concept{catalytic input (CI) model}.
+We formally define the model to consist of $n$ \concept{catalytic input agents}, which in accordance with their name do not ever change state, and $m$ \concept{worker agents} that can change state and wish to compute some function on the states of the catalysts.
+While the CI model is similar to the standard population protocol model, we show that there exists a strong separation between the two in terms of their computational power.